The Ten Demandments

 10) Lust not after the blessings that "LOVE" has seen fit to bestow upon others.
-But, be overwhelmingly thankful for your own blessings from "Love"- no matter how humble.
+But, be overwhelmingly thankful for your own blessings provided by "Love"- no matter how humble.

 American Author and Poet Brian K. Johnson, Sr. began writing poetry back in his high school days in the seventies.
 Like many others who had started writing early in their lives, he drifted away from the art, and focused on life’s responsibilities, seldom incorporating the craft as an outlet of expression.

-His company, The DoodleMan Writes Publications solicited the talents of several excellent visual artists like Colleen O’Hara Stonehouse & Michael Waters to interpret the texts for each project.
+His company (then), The DoodleMan Writes Publications, solicited the talents of several excellent visual artists like Colleen O’Hara Stonehouse & Michael Waters to interpret the texts for each project.
 Mr. Johnson folded the company in 2010, however, and formed a new publishing concern, Brian Johnson Publishing, which expands on the original mission plan.

-Brian is also an educator and self-taught percussionist, using rhythms from around the world to teach students about the fundamental applications of “beats” throughout all cultures-both current & historic- demonstrating how syncopation can set the tone for various rituals of learning and rites of passage, representing a life pulse in (sub-conscious/conscious forms) that can facilitate an inner freedom.
-And, that can propel participants toward their goals.
+Mr. Johnson is also an educator and percussionist, using rhythms from around the world to teach students about the fundamental applications of “beats” throughout all cultures-both current & historic- demonstrating how syncopation can set the tone for various rituals of learning and rites of passage, representing a life pulse in (sub-conscious/conscious forms) that can facilitate an inner freedom that can propel the energy of participants toward their goals.

-Throughout and beyond his firefighting career, Brian had continued to work closely with young people from all grade levels and walks of life.
-In addition to the Choices Seminar, he created a “life preparatory” program called Social Rite of Passage, which gave students an understanding of, and an appreciation for the practical applications of the disciplines and infinite forms of Art experienced in every aspect of our everyday lives.
+Throughout and beyond his firefighting career, he had continued to work closely with young people from all grade levels and diverse cultures.
+In addition to the Choices Seminar, he introduced a “life preparatory” program called Social Rite of Passage, which gave students an understanding of, and an appreciation for the practical applications of the disciplines and infinite forms of Art experienced in every aspect of our everyday lives.